Photo courtesy of the Polish Embassy

 Rector Commandant of the Polish Air Force University, Dęblin, Brigadier General Krzysztof Cur, paid tribute to the fallen Polish airmen in a moving speech.
 (His speech is available in full by clicking the link below)

-His address was followed by the Polish Roll-Call of the Fallen, carried out by the Officer Cadets of the Polish Air Force University, Dęblin, six of whom had cycled for 13 days from Dęblin, escorted by Major Grzegorz Buśko.
+His address was followed by the Polish Roll-Call of the Fallen, carried out by the Officer Cadets of the Polish Air Force University, Dęblin, four of whom had cycled for 13 days from Dęblin, escorted by Major Grzegorz Buśko.
 Prayers followed by Ks Stefan Wylężek, Rector of the Polish Catholic Mission in England and Wales.

 Invited dignitaries, representing national and local government, Polish and Royal Air Forces and various organisations and associations laid wreaths on the Memorial.
 They were followed by veterans and descendants of the Polish Squadrons and Units commemorated on the Memorial that flew alongside the RAF from 1940 to 1945.
 Concluding Prayers were followed by the Last Post and a minute’s silence ending with Reveille.